toreanderson/toreanderson.github.io/_posts/2015-09-07-working-around-github-pages-and-fastlys-missing-ipv6-support-using-apache-mod_proxy.markdown

 [Ubuntu](http://ubuntu.com) Trusty LTS to be specific.
-It is of course available over both IPv6 as well as IPv4 (using [SIIT-DC](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc)), so the idea here is to use it to provide a dual-stacked façade, thus concealing the fact that the GitHub Pages service doesn't support IPv6.
+It is of course available over both IPv6 as well as IPv4 (using [SIIT-DC](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc)), so the idea here is to use it to provide a dual-stacked facade, thus concealing the fact that the GitHub Pages service doesn't support IPv6.

 As this server is already hosting my [sorry excuse for a home